microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Add-WinGetManifest.md

 ```

 ### -Path
-The Path to the JSON manifest file or folder hosting the JSON / YAML files that will be uploaded to the private source.
+The Path to the JSON manifest file or folder hosting the JSON / YAML files that will be uploaded to the rest source.
+This path may contain a single JSON / YAML file, or a folder containing multiple JSON / YAML files.
+Does not support targetting a single folder of multiple different applications in *.yaml format.

 ```yaml
 Type: String